CoNarrative/glujs-guide-built/specifications-in-full.md

 });
 ```

-The extra syntax in Javascript for defining nested functions is the one and only reason we tend to use coffeescript for our specifications - it keeps them compact and readable and easier to see in plain English.
+The extra syntax in Javascript for defining nested functions is the one and only reason we tend to use CoffeeScript for our specifications - it keeps them compact and readable and easier to see in plain English.

 Sometimes you want to "spec out" additional paths at a certain point in the walk-through.
 We call these *branches*.
 Let's say we have two similar stories:
  1. Given the Hello World application on launch